Jellyfish-Insights/aurelia/run_on_docker.md

 4. If you plan to run the docker-compose with its default feature leave `"ConnectionStrings"` unchanged.

-   On `"ConnectionStrings"` we setup the data lake and the analytics platform database information for Aurelia be able to connect with them.
+   On `"ConnectionStrings"`, we set up the data lake and the analytics platform database information for Aurelia to be able to connect with them.

    For each database, the information that we need is:

-    - Host: The link to the data base, if you plan to run the database as container leave this with the container name.
+    - Host: The link to the database, if you plan to run the database as container leave this with the container name.
     - Database: Database's name.
     - Username: Database's username.
     - Password: Database's password.
     - Port: Port in which the database is listening.

    All this information should be on a unique string separated by semicolon (`;`).
-   If you are running the database in containers, all these values should match the values put in the `docker-compose.yml` file.
+   If you are running the database in containers, all these values should match the values put in the `docker-compose.yml` files.

-5. Replace the value in field `"DefaultUserEmail"` with the email of the System administrator.
+5. Replace the value in the field `"DefaultUserEmail"` with the email of the System administrator.
 6. Save and close the file.

 ## Running the docker containers

-Once you have the folders `andromeda` and `aurelia` with all the necessary files, to run the containers, we need clone and set up Aurelia repository.
+Once you have the folders `andromeda-config` and `aurelia-config` with all the necessary files, to run the containers, we need to clone and set up Aurelia repository.

 **Since Aurelia uses Andromeda as its backend, we need to run Andromeda docker-compose file first for the whole system to work.**

 ### Cloning the repository

-The following steps demonstrates how to clone and set up Aurelia repository.
+The following steps demonstrate how to clone and set up the Aurelia repository.

 1. The first step is to clone the repository: